 - Combine 2 c self-rising flour, butter, yogurt, baking powder, and cashew milk.
 The key to good biscuits is to handle the dough as little as possible and to keep the ingredients cold.
 If you think ahead, you can chop up the butter and freeze it the night before.
 Use a spoon, not the mixer to mix the dough.

 - The dough will be shaggy.
 Sprinkle the remaining 1/4 c of flour onto a cutting board.
 Pat the dough down into a 1/2″ rectangle.
 Fold the dough in half and pat down to 1/2″ thickness again.
 Repeat this process FIVE TIMES.
 It makes it flaky.
 The final rectangle should be about 3/4″ thick–don’t worry, it’ll rise.

-- Cut the biscuits using a 2 5/8″ biscuit cutter (or whatever size you have OR use a glass cup).
+- Cut the biscuits using into 8 rectangles for sandwiches or use a 2 5/8″ biscuit cutter (or whatever size you have OR use a glass cup) for smaller biscuits.
 It is very important not to twist the cutter–just press all the way down.
 Twisting will seal the edges of the dough and make them not rise.

 - Once you get the biscuits cut, spray a cast iron pan or baking sheet with cooking spray.
 Place biscuits about 1″ apart.
 Spray the tops with cooking spray and bake for 10-12 minutes at 450.
 Start checking the biscuits at about 8 minutes.
 Pull them out when they are golden brown.